Safe Water & Sanitation for Zambia & Mozambique

 Location 1: Western Province, Zambia which is the poorest part of Zambia & extremely rural.
 The Zambezi River which flows through the province floods annually cutting some areas off for a few months each year.
 Location 2: Manica Province, Mozambique, years of civil war, floods & droughts have left Mozambique as one of the poorest countries in the world & Manica Province one of the worst affected areas.

-Around 3000 people living in approximately 13 communities will benefit from hygiene education, sanitation & safe water.
+Around 2600 people will benefit from hygiene education, sanitation & safe water.
 The families we support are subsistence farmers living in rural communities ranging in size from 100 to 350 people.
 Families typically grow cassava, maize, and rice for consumption.
 Water collection duties often fall to women and girls, putting safe water in the heart of the community gives women more time to earn a living and means girls can attend school more.

-The villages we supported in 2016 experienced an 82% reduction in waterborne diseases including diarrhoea.
-There are no barriers to participation in our projects: sanitation facilities are constructed from locally available materials so even the poorest can participate.
-We work with local partners and start with hygiene and sanitation to ensure that health benefits are lasting.
-In 2015 for every £1 spent on fundraising we raised £11.55 and 85p in every £1 raised was spent on charitable activity.
+The villages we supported in 2017 experienced an 93% reduction diarrhoea & girls absenteeism dropped by 83%.
+There are no barriers to participation: sanitation facilities are constructed from locally available materials so even the poorest can participate.
+We work with local partners and start with hygiene and sanitation to ensure that health benefits are long lasting.
+In 2017 for every £1 spent on fundraising we raised £9.53 and 86p in every £1 raised was spent on charitable activity.

 Read more about the Charity running this project.

-We work with two local NGO's Village Water Zambia in Zambia and CDR Oseo in Mozambique.
+We work with two local NGO's Village Water Zambia in Zambia and Dorcus in Mozambique.
 There local knowledge helps affect real change on the ground.

 Communities take ownership of the project setting, building their own sanitation facilities, contributing labour & gravel & maintaining the pump.